ebruchez/ebruchez.github.io/_posts/2025-01-25-apple-1-reproduction-part-6-c-programming.md

 You can find the source code for the "Apple-1 Party" app on [GitHub](https://github.com/ebruchez/apple1-party/tree/main).

-Part 7 will cover the Audio Cassette Interface (ACI).
+[Part 7](../apple-1-reproduction-part-7-audio-cassette-adapter/) covers the Audio Cassette Interface (ACI).

 ---